-Possible Consequence: Loss of Legal Status
+Possible Consequence: Loss of Legal Status:

-- If one party is a non-citizen of the United States, and is in the United States based on their spouse’s immigration application on their behalf, their legal immigration status MAY be impacted by the delay or
+- If one party is a non-citizen, and is in the United States based on their spouse’s immigration application on their behalf, their legal immigration status MAY be impacted by the delay or

 - BUT if they separate, divorce, or the citizen/LPR spouse dies before the conditions are removed, the non-citizen will not be able to remain in the United States in lawful status unless:

-- Exception 1: can prove there was a good faith marriage & the divorce is complete by the time they are applying to remove conditions.
+- Exception 1: they can prove there was a good faith marriage & the divorce is complete by the time they are applying to remove conditions.

 - What this means: lengthy divorce proceedings could leave someone without status, can impact their ability to negotiate or proceed to trial.

-- Exception 3: Death of the US citizen or LPR spouse during the conditional LPR 2-year status
+- Exception 3: Death of the US citizen or LPR spouse during the conditional LPR 2-year status.

-- OR If they have other immigration eligibilities.
+- OR if they have other immigration eligibilities.

 Grounds for Divorce